 (i) If the answer is yes or yes, in part, please cite the applicable law(s) and/or other measure(s), including the applicable sanctions, and provide examples, recent cases and judgments of their successful implementation and enforcement.

-E. Other criminal offences related to firearms*
+E. (Mexico, Kenya – ensure reflection of the Protocol and the Convention) (Chair’s proposal)Adoption of stricter or more server measures *

 Bearing in mind that article 34, paragraph 3, of the United Nations Convention against Transnational Organized Crime, in conjunction with article 1, paragraph 2, of the Firearms Protocol, authorizes States parties to the Protocol to adopt more strict or severe measures than those provided for in the Protocol, does your domestic legislation criminalize any of the following conducts:

+(Agreed: Chapeau will be revised by the Secretariat)

 (a) Acts related to the failure to keep records of firearms and, where appropriate and feasible, their parts and components and ammunition, and the falsification and destruction of such records (see art.
 7 of the Protocol)?